Ricci iterations and canonical K\"ahler-Einstein currents on log canonical pairs: Introduction

 and the equation (\ref{ricci}) is equivalent to the Monge-Amp\`{e}re equation:

-By the solution of Calabi's conjecture (\cite{a,y}) the equation (\ref{MA}) has a unique $C^{\infty}$ solution $u$.
-Hence (\ref{ricci}) has a $C^{\infty}$ solution $\omega$. \begin{definition} Let $X$ be a smooth projective variety and let $(L,h_{L})$ be a $C^{\infty}$ hermitian (holomorphic) line bundle on $X$ such that $K_{X}+L$ is ample.
-The $C^{\infty}$ K\"{a}hler form $\omega$ satisfying the equation (\ref{ricci}) is said to be {\bf the twisted K\"{a}hler-Einstein form} associated with $(X,(L,h_{L}))$. \fbox{} \end{definition} We call $(L,h_{L})$ the {\em boundary} of the pair $(X,(L,h_{L}))$.
+By the solution of Calabi's conjecture (\cite{a,y}) the equation (\ref{MA}) has a unique $C^{\infty}$-solution $u$.
+Hence (\ref{ricci}) has a $C^{\infty}$-solution $\omega$. \begin{definition} Let $X$ be a smooth projective variety and let $(L,h_{L})$ be a $C^{\infty}$-hermitian (holomorphic) line bundle on $X$ such that $K_{X}+L$ is ample.
+The $C^{\infty}$-K\"{a}hler form $\omega$ satisfying the equation (\ref{ricci}) is said to be {\bf the twisted K\"{a}hler-Einstein form} associated with $(X,(L,h_{L}))$. \fbox{} \end{definition} We call $(L,h_{L})$ the {\em boundary} of the pair $(X,(L,h_{L}))$.
 Of course twisted K\"{a}hler-Einstein forms are not essentially new.
 But this new terminology gives us freedom to think about K\"{a}hler-Einstein-like forms on a smooth projective variety whose first Chern class is not necessarily definite.

-For example, in this terminology the canonical K\"{a}hler current on the base of an Iitaka fibration is considered to be the twisted K\"{a}hler-Einstein form associated with the metrized Hodge $\mathbb{Q}$-line bundle (cf. \cite{canonical}) as the boundary.
+For example, in this terminology the canonical K\"{a}hler current on the base of an Iitaka fibration is considered to be the twisted K\"{a}hler-Einstein form associated with the metrized Hodge $\mathbb{Q}$-line bundle (cf. \cite{canonical} or Section \ref{CM} below) as the boundary.